Oregon Court Records

 Do Oregon Juvenile Records Show up on Background Checks?

-In the state of Oregon, juvenile criminal records appear during official background checks.
-Only expunged juvenile files are exempted from showing during background checks, and minor offenders are required to go through a five-year waiting period before the expunction process can begin.
+In the state of Oregon, juvenile criminal records may appear during official background checks.
+Only expunged juvenile files are exempted from showing during background checks, and minor offenders typically have a five-year waiting period before the expunction process begins.
 To expunge a record, file a motion for expungement or motion to set aside a conviction at the juvenile court.
-Filing for an expungement will cost at least $300 for every conviction, and the expungement order will be official within three to four months, provided there are no pending convictions.
+Filing for an expungement may cost at least $300 for each conviction, and the expungement order is typically finalized within three to four months, provided there are no pending convictions.

 How Long are Juvenile Records Kept in Oregon?

-In Oregon, juvenile records are preserved until the court issues an expungement order.
-There is a five-year waiting period before the offender can begin the expungement process.
+In Oregon, juvenile records are typically preserved until the court issues an expungement order.
+For most records, there is a five-year waiting period prior to the expungement process.
 However, the offender must have no other convictions or criminal investigations pending.
 Some classes of felonies and offenses that involve children or sex-related crimes are not eligible for expungement.
 If the offender decides to file for expungement, the court is required to notify the victim.
 According to § 419A.262(22), any person whose case has been expunged may deny the record, arrest, or charges without incurring a penalty.